tbis-inc/TBIS/_pages/pre-sale-form.md

 [av_hr class='invisible' height='50' shadow='no-shadow' position='center' custom_border='av-border-thin' custom_width='50px' custom_border_color='' custom_margin_top='30px' custom_margin_bottom='30px' icon_select='yes' custom_icon_color='' icon='ue808' font='entypo-fontello' admin_preview_bg='']

 [av_one_full first min_height='' vertical_alignment='' space='' custom_margin='' margin='0px' padding='0px' border='' border_color='' radius='0px' background_color='' src='' background_position='top left' background_repeat='no-repeat' animation='' mobile_breaking='' mobile_display='']

 [av_textblock size='' font_color='' color='' av-medium-font-size='' av-small-font-size='' av-mini-font-size='' admin_preview_bg='']
 <p style="text-align: center;"><strong>The Titanium BAR Token Pre-Sale</strong></p>
 Before the January 1, 2018 BAR token crowdfunding sale begins, a pre-sale period of approximately one-month will transpire.
 During that time, participants that are willing to complete an advance purchase of a minimum of $1,000 in BAR tokens will receive a 20% bonus.
 This would equate roughly to 360 BAR for 1 ETH.
 Therefore, an initial purchase of $1,000 would equate to 1,200 BARs.

+Larger pre-sale purchases will be entitled to higher bonus percentages.
+Please contact us, letting us know how many Titanium BAR Tokens you are interested in purchasing and we will negotiate your bonus percentage, on a case-by-case basis.

 Three (3) bonus periods will be offered at the beginning of the sale to provide early bird contributors a small incentive.
 During the first 24 hours of the funding period, the exchange rate will be 345 BAR for 1 ETH, a 15% bonus.
 For the 48 hours after that, the exchange rate will be 330 BAR for 1 ETH, a 10% bonus.
 For the 48 hours after that, the exchange rate will be 315 BAR for 1 ETH, a 5% bonus.
 After the early bird periods, the price of BAR will remain at 300 BAR for 1 ETH for the rest of the sale.
+Please note that these numbers are based on a price of $300 for 1 ETH, and will fluctuate, based on the current price of Ethereum.

 We are also offering a 5% referral bonus to those that refer other individuals to our pre-sale, who purchase a minimum of $1,000 of Titanium BAR Tokens.
+Of course, larger referral bonuses can and will be negotiated for larger purchases.
+Please contact us to get more information.

 Total Number of Titanium BARs Initially Minted: 60,000,000.